kubernetes/enhancements/keps/sig-scheduling/5927-distributed-tracing-in-kube-scheduler/README.md

 - [ ] Add OpenTelemetry span instrumentation to `schedulingCycle` and `bindingCycle` in `pkg/scheduler`.
 - [ ] Generate per-plugin child spans for Filter, Score, and other extension points.
 - [ ] Reuse `TracingConfiguration` for scheduler component config.
-- [ ] Extract W3C Trace Context from Pod annotations (using [KEP-5915](/keps/sig-instrumentation/5915-async-trace-context-propagation/README.md)) and create Span Links on the root `SchedulePod` span.
+- [ ] Extract W3C Trace Context from Pod annotations (using [KEP-5915](https://github.com/kubernetes/enhancements/issues/5915)) and create Span Links on the root `SchedulePod` span.
+- [ ] Re-inject the Scheduler's own trace context into Pod annotations after binding, so downstream consumers (e.g., Kubelet) can link back to the Scheduler's trace.
 - [ ] Parity with existing `utiltrace` instrumentation in the scheduler (achieved automatically via `component-base/tracing`'s unified `tracing.Start()` API).
 - [ ] Ensure consistent span naming and attributes with API Server and Kubelet tracing.
 - [ ] Unit tests for all new tracing instrumentation.